Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 The condition `locally finite' extends the notion of locally finite for posets.
-The condition ensures that the coalgebra structure descends to finite-groupoid coefficients, and hence, via homotopy cardinality, to $\Q$-algebras.
+The condition ensures that the coalgebra structure descends to coefficients in finite $\infty$-groupoids, and hence, via homotopy cardinality, to $\Q$-algebras.
 In Section~\ref{sec:tioncoeff} we calculate the section coefficients (structure constants for the (co)multiplication) in some easy cases.

-Finally we introduce the \M condition: \begin{deff} A complete decomposition space is called {\em \M} when it is locally finite and of locally finite length (i.e.~is tight). \end{deff} This is the condition needed for the general \M inversion formula to descend to finite-groupoid coefficients and $\Q$-coefficients, giving the following formula for the \M function (convolution inverse to the zeta function):
+Finally we introduce the \M condition: \begin{deff} A complete decomposition space is called {\em \M} (\ref{M}) when it is locally finite and of locally finite length (i.e.~is tight). \end{deff} These are the conditions needed for the general \M inversion formula to descend to coefficients in finite $\infty$-groupoids and hence $\Q$-coefficients, giving the following formula for the \M function (convolution inverse to the zeta function):

+We have strived throughout to distill the most natural conditions from the requirements imposed by applications of the theory, and we find it an attractive feature that all the conditions can be formulated categorically.
+Just as the decomposition-space axiom is an exactness condition (that certain `active-inert' pushouts in $\simplexcategory$ are taken to pullbacks), it is noteworthy that further conditions we require --- completeness, stiffness, indecomposable units, and splitness --- are also exactness conditions (stipulating that certain other classes of pushouts are taken to pullbacks, cf.~\ref{completeexact}, \ref{stiff}, \ref{IU}, and Corollary~\ref{cor:splitexact}).
+This fact is both conceptually pleasing and facilitates efficient arguments.

 {\bf Related work.} The notion of decomposition space was discovered independently by Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}, who call them unital $2$-Segal spaces.
 While some of the basic results in \cite{GKT:DSIAMI-1} were also proved in \cite{Dyckerhoff-Kapranov:1212.3563}, the present paper has no overlap with \cite{Dyckerhoff-Kapranov:1212.3563}.